AscendedChaos/bfc1138.js/README.md

 GRAY: Duplicate

-LIGHT BLUE: Enhancement
+LIGHT BLUE: MISSING icons - textures

 GREEN: Help wanted (either by the modders of if you don't know how to achieve something)

-LIGHT GRAY: Invalid issue
+ORANGE - MISSING models

 BLUE: MISSING Tooltip text